Sentences and paragraphs in plain language

 - Use short sentences and paragraphs

-- Use active voice rather than passive voice
+- Use the active voice

-- Use positive instead of negative sentences
+- Use the positive form

 Use simple sentence structure